SarpGokdag/Image-Processing/README.md

 2.Copy Or Download The Project

-3.Open .JS File with P5 Editor , this will also open up other files :)
+3.Open P5 Editor

+4.File --> Open --> .JS File , This Will Also Open Up Other Files :)

-4.If You Are Going To Track Any Specific Color You Need To Change RGB Values
+5.If You Are Going To Track Any Specific Color You Need To Change RGB Values

 # Changing RGB Values
 Inside the .JS File You Can Find This Code Block , If You Want To Track Your Own Object You Need To Change This Part.